 What we do know though is that companies that do industrialization the right way are the ones that survive.
 Electronics manufacturing throws more than enough external pressures at you that you don’t also want to be worrying you’ve not done your own work properly.

-Stay tuned for our next article, where we’ll go another level deeper to investigate the individual steps of industrialization and where companies often trip up.
+In our next article, we’ll go another level deeper to investigate the individual steps of industrialization and where companies often trip up.

 Looking for a partner to guide you through effective industrialization?